Introduction and Origin

 De Sexing, Microchipping and Registration

 It is strongly advised to get your puppy desexed at around six months of age.
 As well as preventing unwanted pregnancies, this will help prevent cancers such as prostate and mammary cancers developing and will make your puppy less likely to try to get out looking for a mate, and get into fights.
-Desexing creates a cleaner, much more content puppy, and also makes lifetime registration extremely cheap.
+Desexing creates a cleaner, much more content puppy, and also makes lifetime council registration more affordable.
 A microchip is the size of a grain of rice which is implanted under the skin in the fleshy area between the shoulder blades.
 By law, all puppies need to be microchipped and registered.
 Your puppy also needs to be registered with your local council, but you have until they are six months of age because it is a cheaper lifetime registration fee once your puppy is desexed.
 Putting a tag with your contact details on your puppy’s collar is also required by law, and will increase the chance of a speedy return.

 At Kellyville Pets, our first priority is the long term health and happiness of our puppies.